-We turn our attention to the detection of outliers relative to the approximately stationary data from 1960 onwards.
-The 14 events in excess of 10,000 fatalities -- 13 of which happened before 1960 -- are considered.
-The smallest of these 14 is a Cholera outbreak causing 10,276 fatalities (Egypt, 1947).
-We start with the weakest possible test, considering as a sample: the 167 points with between 300 and 10,000 fatalities occuring since 1960, plus the aforementioned Cholera outbreak.
-Testing for a single outlier with the DK test \eqref{eq:DK} gives a p-value of 0.002.
-Thus any of the other suspected outliers -- including the 2011 Swine Flu event -- would be identified as significant outliers also.
-And, including multiple of these outliers in the sample, and testing them together, would provide even higher significance.
+We turn our attention to the detection of outliers relative to the approximately stationary data from 1980 onwards.
+The 17 events in excess of 10,000 fatalities -- 15 of which happened before 1980 -- are considered.
+The two events closest to the threshold are the Cholera outbreak with 10,276 fatalities (Egypt, 1947) and the pneumonic plague with 60,000 fatalities (China, 1910).
+Given the smallest event is very close to the threshold, it is treated as a non-outlier for the purposes of this analysis.
+We begin with the second smallest event, considering as a sample the 176 points with between 300 and 10,000 fatalities occurring since 1980, plus the aforementioned Cholera and pneumonic outbreak.
+Testing for a single outlier with the DK test (\ref{eq:DK}) gives a p-value of 0.
+Thus any of the other suspected outliers would be identified as significant outliers too.
+And, including multiple of these outliers in the sample, and testing them together, would provide equally high significance.